Louisli0515/Investment-banking-Financial-analysis-and-Valuation-Coursera/README.md

 * Look on the face of the Income Statement
 * Do a search for Key Words in 10-K and 10-Q

+## Module 2

+### Introduction to Valuation Analysis

+#### Valuation Observations

+Valuation is both an art and a science

+* The art is picking the best comparables and normalising financial statements which requires judgement.
+* The science is that the models and valuation techniques used all follow the same established corporate finance frame works.

+Valuation analysis has many applications

+* M&A
+* Public offerings
+* Restructurings
+* Investment decisions

+#### Public Companies - Stock Price

+For companies listed on stock exchange

+* Share Price
+* Public Research

+Stock price - moment in time

+* True value does not fluctuate each day
+* Perform analytics to assess valuation ranges